 One underlying principle of research in our lab is that the computations performed in the hippocampus cannot be understood without first understanding the nature of the hippocampal input representations.
 The hippocampus has two major inputs: the medial entorhinal cortex (MEC) and the lateral entorhinal cortex (LEC)

-We have shown recently that cells in the superficial layer of lateral entorhinal cortex fire when the rat is investigating objects.
-This is consistent with the notion that LEC is sending predominantly non-spatial information to the hippocampus.
+We have shown that cells in the superficial layer of the lateral entorhinal cortex fire when the rat is investigating objects.
 Multi-electrode recording in LEC has allowed us to document a number of response types in this region such as firing to familiar objects, memory of object location as indicated by the cell continuing to fire in the location even after the object has been moved, and recognition of a novel object in the environment.